-What is Heart Rate Monitoring, and how is it used in team sports?
+What is Heart Rate Monitoring, and how to use it in team sports?

 Heart Rate Monitoring (HRM) has become one of the most important indicators of cardiovascular fitness over the past few years.

-Today, this data is no longer limited to runners, cyclists or fitness enthusiasts.
+Today, not only runners, cyclists or fitness enthusiasts use this data.
 We can observe an increasing number of team sports players (both professional and amateur) wearing heart rate monitoring devices during training sessions and games.
 Football, rugby, field hockey and korfball are just some of the disciplines using this parameter for performance analysis.

 Rugby is currently one of the sports in which using heart rate monitoring data can be most beneficial